jundalisay/spblist/content/en/social/economics/principles/part-4/chapter-01.md

 {{< f f="*In Bio Superphysics, this manifests as the transference of properties to the body of whatever is affecting health.
 In Supersociology, this is the feelings of members of society affecting other members." >}}

-Exchange exists in both Economics and Superphysics.
+Exchange exists in both Economics and Supereconomics.
 The latter, however, allows more mediums of exchange as fiat, barter, and points.

+## Market Price

 In our cake example, Mr. Chef baked a cake at $2 real price and exchanged it into $4 by selling it.

-## Market Price

 The $4 is called the **market price** which is the actual price that the item is exchanged.
 Unlike the nominal price that might vary from customer to customer, the market price is applied to all customers.